-Update: This post has been updated and refurbished for Winter 2017, and I hope it is of help!
-Originally published February 2016.
+2020 Update: This post has been updated and refurbished for Winter 2019/2020, and I hope it is of help for anyone looking for things to do in Norway in Winter!
+It was originally published February 2016.

 Flåm, Aurland, Undredal, Gudvangen.
 There are several places of interest along the Sognefjord for tourists wanting to see the beautiful and dramatic landscape of the fjords.
 Peak season for the area is in the summer months, but an increasing amount of people are booking their trips for the colder months of the year.
 After all, this is the land that inspired Disney’s Frozen!

-On first glance you are likely to feel like there is nothing to do here in the Winter.
+On first glance, you are likely to feel like there is nothing to do here in the winter.
 Apart from the stunning nature, all covered in snow, the villages seem extremely quiet.
-To most people, though, the main upside to visiting in the Winter is exactly that – the serenity.
+To most people, though, the main upside to visiting the fjords in the winter is exactly that – the serenity.
 But what exactly is there to do?
 First things first.

 As mentioned above, there are several villages along the fjord.
 Gudvangen, at the end of the Nærøyfjord (UNESCO World Heritage Site) boasts of a ‘Fjordtell‘ by the docks.
 Flåm has several places to choose from, and Aurland is where you’ll find my favourite.
 Lots of great options, in other words!